mattbourke/proof-of-lunch/README.md

 > verifiable randomness in a decentralised network

 ## Brief Explanation
+This app allows for a completely random ordering of a list, verifiable as random to all remote participating parties.
-This app is an on going hobby project with the 3 following goals.
+This is a hobby project with the 3 following goals.
 1. To build a [HashCash](https://en.wikipedia.org/wiki/Hashcash/) inspired decentralised random selection tool, that can randomly select my lunch when I can't decide.
 2. To learn the basics of VUE.JS step by step, commit by commit.
 3. To not bother working on the look and feel of the app.

-This app allows for a completely random selection from a list, verifiable as random to all remote participating parties.

 This app uses the Bitcoin Blockchain as a source of entropy.
 We build a simple list of items that the user has input, then we take the hash of the most recent Bitcoin block and perform [Proof Of Work](https://en.wikipedia.org/wiki/Proof-of-work_system) on all of the items in the specified list, the proof of work function takes the 3 following values for each item.